IlhaanHasssan/tech264_python/learning_git/README.md

 3. Ensure you are in the right directory `ls`
 4. Add your details to track the author of the commits `git config user.name "Ilhaan Hassan" and
     git config user.email "IlhaanHassanA@outlook.com"`
-4. Initialise your git repo `git init` or clone from an online repo `git clone`
+4. Initialise your git repo `git init` or clone from an online repo `git clone`, use `ls -a` to check if git repo has been initialised
 5. Create a README.md file in the IDE or in Git Bash`touch README.md`
 6. You can create a change in the file in the IDE or Git Bash `echo <insert content>`
 7. Check the status of your files using `git status`